jaimehanz/ChemTek/README.md

 > Free Mode allows you to explore the whole chemistry simulation without any assigned task

 > Time Trial gives you the thrill of challenging your knowledge in chemistry thru assigning you 3 A* Algorigthm pick task

+* We have 5 Laboratory experiment and more than 50 in-game interactions

+* More than 30 different questions in quiz game